Wednesday, December 10, 2014

 The people of Europe are direct descendents of those culture-brothers-and-sisters who left Africa and eventually found their way to Europe with the tool kit first observed in Blombos, at the southern tip of South Africa, by the seashore.

 What all this comes to is that a tremendous threshold had been crossed by 70,000 years ago--the threshold into humanity.
-The relation of person to world, and the relation of person to his or her self
+The relation of person to world, and the relation of person to his or her self, had changed.

 To know what people are is very necessary, because through knowing what other people are we know about ourselves.
 There is not a person who has ever lived who can't tell us something about ourselves.
 For that matter, there isn't a thing.
 People are simply things, more complete than other things.
 The difference between a person and a lamp post is that the lamp post is a person who is incomplete because the lamp post is not conscious of itself.
 In other words, when that which is in the lamp post is in such a form that the reality becomes aware of itself and aware of things that can be called purposes--a certain attitude to everything else--the lamp post would be a person.
 It is necessary to see that between things and people there is a continuity; between people and ourselves, our very selves, there is also continuity; and at no point is the continuity broken.

 People are simply reality when most complete; reality when aware of itself.
 The importance of people is that they are reality in the richest form.
 Through seeing that reality can be people, we see what reality can do.
 And so our attitude to plants and animals and to rocks and the skies can become richer.